Educational technology: Disadvantages

 Globally, factors like change management, technology obsolescence, and vendor-developer partnership are major restraints that are hindering the growth of the Educational technology market.

 In the US, state and federal government increased funding, as well as private venture capital, has been flowing into the education sector.
 However, as of 2013, none were looking at technology return on investment (ROI) to connect expenditures on technology with improved student outcomes.

-New technologies are frequently accompanied by unrealistic hype and promise regarding their transformative power to change education for the better or in allowing better educational opportunities to reach the masses.
-Examples include silent film, broadcast radio, and television, none of which have maintained much of a foothold in the daily practices of mainstream, formal education.
+New technologies are frequently accompanied by unrealistic hype and promises regarding their transformative power to change education for the better or to provide better educational opportunities to the masses.
+Examples include silent film, broadcast radio, and television, none of which have maintained much of a foothold in the daily practices of mainstream formal education.
 Technology, in and of itself, does not necessarily result in fundamental improvements to educational practice.
 The focus needs to be on the learner's interaction with technology—not the technology itself.
 It needs to be recognized as "ecological" rather than "additive" or "subtractive".
 In this ecological change, one significant change will create total change.

 According to Branford et al., "technology does not guarantee effective learning", and inappropriate use of technology can even hinder it.
 A University of Washington study of infant vocabulary shows that it is slipping due to educational baby DVDs.
 Published in the Journal of Pediatrics, a 2007 University of Washington study on the vocabulary of babies surveyed over 1,000 parents in Washington and Minnesota.
 The study found that for every hour that babies 8–16 months of age watched DVDs and videos, they knew 6–8 fewer of 90 common baby words than the babies that did not watch them.
 Andrew Meltzoff, a surveyor in this study, states that the result makes sense, that if the baby's "alert time" is spent in front of DVDs and TV, instead of with people speaking, the babies are not going to get the same linguistic experience.
 Dimitri Chistakis, another surveyor reported that the evidence is mounting that baby DVDs are of no value and may be harmful.

 Adaptive instructional materials tailor questions to each student's ability and calculate their scores, but this encourages students to work individually rather than socially or collaboratively (Kruse, 2013).
 Social relationships are important, but high-tech environments may compromise the balance of trust, care, and respect between teacher and student.